eltsvetk/DS6050_Project/README.md

 4. **Landslide_Visuals** - Notebook building dataframes and plots for the report based on experimentation results.
 5. **Model_SecondPhase_EFB3_hh** - Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
 Weights and model saved to a .Keras file.
 6. **Model_SecondPhase_EFB3_hh-combdata** - Use of the final combined dataset (Set 4) Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
 7. **Model_SecondPhase_ReconstModel_hh** - Transition of EfficientNetB3 weights saved from the Model_SecondPhase_EFB3_hh notebook, and placed into a new model for specific training.
+8. **Model_Design_FirstPhase_GradCam_EfficientNet_and_Simple.ipynb** - Built out the architecture for Grad CAM using the models for the simple CNN and original EFB3 model.
+9. **Model_SecondPhase_GradCam_EFB3.ipynb** - Applied Grad CAM to our final EFB3 model.
+Compared results before vs after tuning.
+For the final EFB3 after tuning, applied GradCAM to the false positives, false negatives, and true positives.
+Also converted the lambda layer in original data augmentation code to a subclass of keras layers.